 How long before 2,4-d is rainfast?

-The rainfast timing all depends on the product and manufacturer, but a good rule of thumb is 4-6 hours after the 2,4-D application has dried.
+The rainfast timing for 2,4-d is 4-6 hours after the application has dried.
 Some herbicides such as TZone – which also contains Dicamba, Sulfentrazone, Triclopyr – are rainfast in three hours after the application has dried, so always refer to the product and manufacturer labels.

 How long after you spray 2,4-D Can you mow?